MegaManSec/Security-Solutions/IP-Address-Validation.md

 ^((25[0-5]|2[0-4][0-9]|1[0-9][0-9]|[1-9]?[0-9])\.){3}(25[0-5]|2[0-4][0-9]|1[0-9][0-9]|[1-9]?[0-9])$
 ```

-The EXE version can be helpful when using grep.
+The EXE version can be helpful when using grep (I don't like to use the `-P` flag).
 For example, my bashrc contains:

 ```
 alias ipgrep='grep -E "\b((25[0-5]|2[0-4][0-9]|1[0-9][0-9]|[1-9]?[0-9])\.){3}(25[0-5]|2[0-4][0-9]|1[0-9][0-9]|[1-9]?[0-9])\b"'